Casa del Cielo, Cayman Islands

 Occupying this central space is a stunning dining table, topped by a single slice of sustainably sourced chamcha wood, with a cluster of spherical pendant lights, made from wispy strands of fibreglass, suspended above it.
 “We always eat at the table in this house because it is where everyone wants to be,” the owners note.

 Due to the covenants governing Vista del Mar, the exterior is Mediterranean in style and is finished in earthy, terracotta tones, whilst the interior aesthetic is fresh and bright.
-The high gloss white kitchen cabinetry, installed by Pooley Cabinets, and the pale wood-look floor tiles from ITC create a crisp, clean background that offsets the lush greenery visible through the large windows.
+The high gloss white kitchen cabinetry, installed by Pooley Cabinets, the sleek appliances by Bon Vivant and the pale wood-look floor tiles from ITC create a crisp, clean background that offsets the lush greenery visible through the large windows.

 A few steps down from the dining room, a snug living room with a family-size corner sofa opens onto an outdoor dining patio with pull down fly screens, ideal for entertaining.
 For family nights in, a home cinema, complete with seats salvaged from Camana Bay cinema, make movie nights a special occasion.